“DNA cloning/ gene cloning or molecular cloning is a technique used to make identical or similar copies of a DNA or gene.”

-Now after successful culture of transformed cells, we have millions of copies of genes of our interest in host cells, but we have to isolate it from the host genomic DNA.
+Now after the successful culture of transformed cells, we have millions of copies of genes of our interest in host cells, but we have to isolate them from the host genomic DNA.

 As our genes are in the plasmid, the plasmid DNA is separately isolated using the plasmid DNA isolation protocol, purified and used in other experiments.